DanLuo-work/keras-MDL-SPFP/README.md

 # Requirements
 Keras 2.2

 Tensorflow 1.14

 Install Tensorflow 1.14 and Keras 2.2.

 If you want to speed up training phase, you can install CUDA and CUDNN.

 # Data
 The data is recorded from a Bus Transit System in JiNan.
 Due to the privacy policy, we do not provide the raw data.
-Maybe you can apply a similar type of data in https://outreach.didichuxing.com/appEn-vue/Personal.
+However, in order to make other users use and justify our work, the source code and input flows (which cannot be traced back to individuals) had been uploaded.